bpan4/bellesnailsalon/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Run the server using `npm start`.
+4. Run the server using `npm run dev`.
 5. Access the application through your web browser at [localhost:8080](http://localhost:8080/) (pre-configured).

 ## Features 🌟